coleifer/peewee/docs/new/database.rst

                            isolation_level=IsolationLevel.SERIALIZABLE)

 .. seealso::
-   For PostgreSQL-specific extensions (arrays, JSONB, full-text search), see :ref:`postgres_ext`.
+   For PostgreSQL-specific functionality and extensions (arrays, JSONB, full-text search), see :ref:`postgresql`.

 Using MySQL / MariaDB
 ---------------------